-Curb Weight is defined as the weight of a vehicle including all the standard equipment and necessary operating fluids (transmission fuel, 90% full fuel tank, antifreeze, etc.) when not loaded with passengers or cargo.
-Curb weight is generally the weight displayed by manufacturers on because it represents the functional weight of a car during day-to-day activities.
+Curb weight is the weight of a vehicle including all the standard equipment and necessary operating fluids (transmission fuel, 90% full fuel tank, antifreeze, etc.) when not loaded with passengers or cargo.
+Curb weight is generally the weight displayed by manufacturers because it represents the functional weight of a car during day-to-day activities.

 What is Tongue Weight?

 Tongue Weight is an important rating to know for understanding towing capacity.
-Tongue weight Tongue weight is defined as the downward force that a fully loaded trailer exerts on the hitch of the tow vehicle.
-Too much tongue weight can cause a trailer to sag and too little tongue weight may increase instability and cause trailer sway.
-It is recommend that the tongue weight of a loaded trailer should be no more than 9-14% of the total load.
+Tongue weight is defined as the downward force that a fully loaded trailer exerts on the hitch of the tow vehicle.
+Too much tongue weight can cause a tow vehicle to sag and too little tongue weight may increase instability and cause trailer sway.
+The general recommendation is that the tongue weight should be about 10-15% of the gross trailer weight or whatever the trailer manufacturer recommends.

 Team members at your local U-Haul location can help with all of this.
 If you’re in need of a trailer, you can find various sizes at one of our 21,000-plus locations for in-town or one-way moves.
 U-Haul is also North America's #1 hitch installer with over 1,500 installation locations.
 We can also answer any questions about GVWR and GCWR on our trucks as well.
 All of this is because moving is made easier with U-Haul.